BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/vote.md

 # Background Knowledge

+In this assignment, you'll build an anonymous but verifiable voting platform.
+There are four main parties involved:

+1. A **registrar server** that allows voters to register for the election

+2. A **tallyer server** that receives the votes

+3. **Voters** who vote and verify the election

-In this assignment, you'll build a voting platform.
-There are four programs involves; arbiters that generate the election parameters and decrypt the final result, a registrar server that handles checking that all voters are registered to vote only once, a tallyer server that handles checking that all votes are valid, and the voter itself.
-All of these parties will interact to conduct an election; but, before we can describe how the protocol works, we describe some of the primitives we'll be using.
+4. **Arbiters** that generate the election parameters and decrypt the final result

+All of these parties will interact to conduct an election.
+But, before we can describe how the protocol works, we'll first describe some of the primitives we'll be using.

 ## Additively Homomorphic Encryption

+From machine learning to hospitals, there are countless situations where we'd like to perform *computations* on data.
+Nevertheless, data is data often *encrypted* and a valuable resource we don't want to share with others.
+The begs the question: **can we perform computations on encrypted data without decrypting it in the first place**?
+Such a primitive would seem to have immense applications.

+The answer turns out to be yes, thanks to [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)!

+In this project, we'll be using *additively homomorphic encryption*.
+This is homomorphic encryption that works for addition (but not for other computations).
+Recall we are building an anonymous (but verifiable) voting server: if we encrypt the votes they will be anonymous, and additive homomorphic encryption will allow us to tally them without deanonymization.

+We'll specifically be using the El Gamal protocol. //TODO explain

 ## Zero Knowledge Proofs

+Additively homomorphic encryption gives us the ability to tally votes.
+But, what's to stop someone from voting twice?
+Moreover, how do we allow a voter to *verify* that their vote was counted?
+We need to do all of this without revealing the vote itself (or else anonymity would be broken).
+Here is where zero knowledge proofs come in handy!

 ## Sigma Protocols

 ## Disjunctive Chaum-Pedersen